MAPIRlab/generative-topological-maps/README.md

 - **`ask_queries.py`**
   Generates prompts for evaluating LLMs in response to user queries about semantic maps including information about places and relationships between objects.
-  Used for the qualitative evaluation of an LLM equipped with a semantic map in the Master’s thesis.
+  Used for the qualitative evaluation of an LLM equipped with a semantic map in the Master's thesis.

 - **`check_places_ground_truth.py`**
   Validates ground‑truth place‑segmentation annotations in `data/clusterings/` for consistency and completeness.